ebuchman/blog/content/posts/hayek-polanyi.md

 without fear of the powers ... entrusted with administrative tasks in ... social life."
 But he asserts that the kind of pure Market Society so cherished by the liberal ideology is itself an artificial ideal.
-The path-dependent, necessarily historical trajectory towards its implementation will be so destructive to existing institutional patterns of organization in society as to necessitate regulatory reactions.
+The path-dependent, necessarily historical trajectory towards its implementation is so destructive to existing institutional patterns of organization in society as to necessitate regulatory reactions.
 This is the double-movement.
 And thus, given the mess that idealized Market Society has created for us, through its artificial commodification of the factors of production,